gokriznastic/SegAN/README.md

 #### Data

-We use the [LiTS - Liver Tumor Segmentation Challenge](https://competitions.codalab.org/competitions/17094) dataset Liver and tumor segmentation from CT scans.
+The data used is from [LiTS - Liver Tumor Segmentation Challenge](https://competitions.codalab.org/competitions/17094) dataset containing abdominal CT scans for liver and tumor segmentation.

 ### Acknowledgement